 Blocking or Filtering

-One of the more simple use cases for cyber threat intelligence is to block or filter malicious URLs or IPs to protect end users.
+One of the more simple use cases for cyber threat intelligence is to use malicious detections or phishing detections to block or filter malicious URLs or IPs and protect end users.
 In this use case, a threat feed supplies the phishing or malicious URLs and IPs so that a security tool or platform can then block web traffic both to and from those URLs.

 Brand Exposure Intelligence